Examples of compact Einstein four-manifolds with negative curvature: The inverse function theorem

 then, for any $C^2$ symmetric bilinear form $s$,

 It follows that for any $m\geq 2$ and $0< \eta <1$, the linearisation $L_{g} \colon C^{m,\eta} \to C^{m-2,\eta}$ is an isomorphism. \end{proposition}

 In the statement of Proposition~\ref{invertible} it is implicit that the H\"older norm is taken with respect to the metric $g_k$.
 Throughout the proof we use the fact that, provided $\delta$ is small enough, the $C^0$ norms defined by $g$ and $g_k$ are equivalent uniformly in $k$.
 We will switch between them without further comment.
+Our proof is an adaptation of an argument {due to Koiso \cite{koiso} to our setting.
+Koiso's Theorem showed that if $h$ is an Einstein metric of negative sectional curvature on a compact manifold $M$, then

-Our proof is an adaptation of an argument used by Koiso \cite{koiso} to investigate the rigidity of negatively curved Einstein metrics.
-In our situation, there are additional complications.
-Firstly, $g_k$ is not an Einstein metric, merely close to Einstein, and secondly we do not linearise at $g_k$ (the metric used to define Bianchi gauge) but instead at nearby metrics $g$.
-We explain how to push through Koiso's argument via a series of Lemmas.
+where $-K$ is the supremum of the sectional curvatures of $h$.
+Here, $L_h$ is the linearised Einstein operator in Bianchi gauge relative to $h$ itself.
+In our situation, there are two small additional complications.
+Firstly, $g_k$ is merely close to Einstein; secondly we linearise at an arbitrary metric close to $g_k$.
+In particular, when $g \neq g_k$, the linearised operator at $g$ is not self-adjoint anymore.
+A first lemma is as follows:}

 \begin{lemma} There exist constants $\delta_0>0$ and $C>0$ such that for all $0<\delta \leq \delta_0$ and all sufficiently large $k$, if $g$ is a Riemannian metric on $X_k$ with

 then, for any $C^2$ symmetric bilinear form $s$,